dtolnay/star-history/README.md

 If you prefer not to use the `gh` CLI, you can instead provide a token to star-history through the GITHUB\_TOKEN environment variable.
 Head to
-<https://github.com/settings/tokens> and click "Generate new token".
-The default
+<https://github.com/settings/tokens> and click "Generate new token (classic)".
-public access permission is sufficient &mdash; you can leave all the checkboxes empty.
+The default public access permission is sufficient &mdash; you can leave all the checkboxes empty.
 Save the generated token somewhere like ~/.githubtoken.
 Then `export GITHUB_TOKEN=$(cat ~/.githubtoken)` prior to running star-history commands.

 <br>